Files

 http://download.autodesk.com/us/samplefiles/acad/blocks_and_tables_-_imperial.dwg

-Completed Template Workspace available from the Files section on this article
+Completed Template Workspace available from the Files section of this article

 Source Data